tetzgabriel/very_good_coffee_app/README.md

 ### Github actions

-Initially, this project used VeryGoodOpenSource/very_good_workflows/.github/workflows/flutter_package.yml@v1 as a github action<br>
+Initially, this project used `VeryGoodOpenSource/very_good_workflows/.github/workflows/flutter_package.yml@v1` as a github action<br>
+but I kept encountering problems with the unit tests of GetIt in the action.
+So, as a temporary measure I changed to `subosito/flutter-action@v2`

 [coverage_badge]: coverage_badge.svg